-16 We extract information on the degree of the respondent's time and risk preferences from data from the 2010 wave of the Preference Parameters Study as such information was not available in the 2011 wave.
+18 We extract information on the degree of the respondent's time and risk preferences from data from the 2010 wave of the Preference Parameters Study as such information was not available in the 2011 wave.

-a variable that indicates the level of the respondent's household wealth, which is expressed as quintiles of net worth, defined as the total amount of financial and non-financial assets net of liabilities.
+financial assets net of liabilities.
 A variable that captures whether or not the respondent owns a house or an apartment is also included.
 Moreover, we include a variable that indicates the level of household income net of the respondent's own income, which essentially indicates the minimum amount of income that the respondent can fall back on within their household if he/she exits from the labor market.
-We also include a variable that indicates the share of living expenses after retirement that the respondent expects to be able to cover using public pensions (or the actual share if the respondent already receives pensions).17 Finally, we include a dummy variable that equals one if the respondent expects to receive inheritances (including inter vivos transfers) from his/her parents and/or parents-in-law and zero otherwise.
+We also include a variable that indicates the share of living expenses after retirement that the respondent expects to be able to cover using public pensions (or the actual share if the respondent already receives pensions).
+Finally, we include a dummy variable that equals one if the respondent expects to receive inheritances (including inter vivos transfers) from his/her parents and/or parents-in-law and zero otherwise.
 All these wealth and income-related variables are expected to be negatively associated with the respondent's planned retirement age.